“As soon as you meet him,” says one of Rabbi Andrew’s students, “you just know that he loves to teach.”

 “It was my freshman year in college.
 I was doing a research project on my family’s immigration to the U.S for an American History course when I stumbled across a photo of my great-great grandfather.
 He was a rabbi.
 I remember looking at his photo and just feeling this incredible desire to reconnect to his culture…to my culture.
 That was the beginning of this amazing journey, a journey that thankfully continues today.”

-At Ramat Shalom, Rabbi Andrew often officiates at a Shabbat service where a child becomes a bar or bat mitzvah.
+At Ramat Shalom Beth Israel, Rabbi Andrew often officiates at a Shabbat service where a child becomes a bar or bat mitzvah.
 The energy and warmth that Rabbi Andrew brings to each service is wonderful.

 Rabbi Andrew was ordained by the Reconstructionist Rabbinical College in Wyncote, Pennsylvania.
-He holds a Masters of Arts in Jewish Art and Material Culture from the Jewish Theological Seminary in consortium with Columbia University and the Jewish Museum of New York.
+While he is no longer affiliated with the Reconstructionist Movement, he holds on to the values that led to the formation of this movement.
+He is proud to be part of Beit Kaplan, a pro-Israel group of rabbis committed to upholding the teachings of Rabbi Modercai Kaplan, teachings that inspired the creation of Reconstructionist Judaism.
+The Rabbi holds a Masters of Arts in Jewish Art and Material Culture from the Jewish Theological Seminary in consortium with Columbia University and the Jewish Museum of New York.
 He has also studied at The American Jewish University in Los Angeles and The Hebrew University in Jerusalem.
-During his years of study, Rabbi Andrew was greatly influenced by Kabbalah which he says allowed him to discover his own sense of spirituality and “a deep, powerful connection with God.”
-Many members of the Ramat Shalom community have been encouraged to explore their own beliefs and wrestle with their understanding of God as part of an intensive Spirituality Workshop led by the Rabbi.
+During his years of study, Rabbi Andrew was greatly influenced by Kabbalah which, he says, allowed him to discover his own sense of spirituality and “a deep, powerful connection with God.”
+Many members of the Ramat Shalom Beth Israel community have been encouraged to explore their own beliefs and explore their own understanding of God as part of adult education classes and services led by the Rabbi.

 Prior to coming to South Florida, Rabbi Andrew was the Assistant Rabbi at Bet Am Shalom Synagogue in White Plains, NY.
-For many years, he has been actively involved with many local and national Jewish organizations, including serving as a past President of the Broward County Board of Rabbis.
-Rabbi Andrew is currently a Rabbis Without Borders Fellow.
+For many years, he has been actively involved with many local and national Jewish organizations, including serving on the Board of Goodman Jewish Family Services and as a past President of the Broward County Board of Rabbis.
+Rabbi Andrew is a Rabbis Without Borders Fellow, the current President of the Plantation Association of Interfaith Clergy, and a member of the Miami Board of Rabbis.

 Rabbi Andrew is a very strong supporter of Israel and is not shy when it comes to speaking up for the security and wellbeing of both Israel and the United States.
 Given his willingness to take a stand and his knowledge of radical extremist groups right here in the U.S., Rabbi Andrew is frequently called upon to engage community leaders in important conversations pertaining directly to our safety and the safety of our children.

-Feel free to contact Rabbi Andrew directly by calling 954-472-3600 or sending him an email.
-And make sure you join him on Facebook and follow him on Instagram, Twitter and TikTok @RabbiJacobs.
+Feel free to contact Rabbi Andrew directly by calling 954-472-3600 and make sure to follow him on Facebook, Instagram, and X

 Hi,